File Explorer: Windows 11 2022 Update

+Windows 11 2023 Update

+On 21 September, 2023, Microsoft announced that it would be adding a modern home page, address bar, search experience, and details pane, along with an update gallery pane.
+This update was released to most Windows 11 users via an enablement package to Windows 11, 22H2.
+The full release is slated to come out with the full release of Windows 11 23H2.
+The new File Explorer is now based on XAML technology, instead of the former Win32 technology.

 Extensibility

 File Explorer can be extended to support non-default functionality by means of Windows shell extensions, which are COM objects that plug the extended functionality into Windows Explorer.
 Shell extensions can be in the form of shell extension handlers, toolbars or even namespace extensions that allow certain folders (or even non-filesystem objects such as the images scanned by a scanner) to be presented as a special folder.
 File Explorer also allows metadata for files to be added as NTFS alternate data streams, separate from the data stream for the file.

 Shell extension handlers are queried by the shell beforehand for modifying the action the shell takes.
 They can be associated on a per file type – where they will show up only when a particular action takes place on a particular file type – or on a global basis – which are always available.
 The shell supports the following extension handlers:

 Namespace extensions are used by Explorer and Common Dialogs to either display some data – which are not necessarily persisted as files – in a folder-like view or to present data in a way that is different from their organization on the file system.
 This feature can be exploited by a any hierarchical data source that can be represented as a file system like the Windows one, including Cloud-based implementation.
 Special folders, such as My Computer and Network Places in Windows Explorer are implemented this way, as are Explorer views that let items in a mobile phone or digital camera be explored.
 Source-control systems that use Explorer to browse source repositories also use Namespace extensions to allow Explorer to browse the revisions.
 To implement a namespace extension, the IPersistFolder, IShellView, IShellFolder, IShellBrowser and IOleWindow interfaces need to be implemented and registered.
 The implementation needs to provide the logic for navigating the data store as well as describing the presentation.
 Windows Explorer will instantiate the COM objects as required.

 While Windows Explorer natively exposes the extensibility points as COM interfaces, .NET Framework can also be used to write some types of extensions, using the COM Interop functionality of .NET Framework.
 While Microsoft itself makes available extensions – such as the photo info tool – which are authored using .NET Framework, they currently recommend against writing managed shell extensions, as only one instance of the CLR (prior to version 4.0) can be loaded per-process.
 This behavior will cause conflicts if multiple managed add-ins, targeting different versions of the CLR, are attempted to be run simultaneously.